momoueda/momoueda/README.md

 Hi everyone, I am a PhD candidate in Forensic Science at Simon Fraser University and interested in data-based decision making.
-I am also a data analyst at HirePhD Career Society and love working in python or R.
+I am also a data analyst at HirePhD Career Society and enjoy writing in Python and R!

 <!---
 momoueda/momoueda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.